seanmonstar/warp/README.md

 The fundamental building block of `warp` is the `Filter`: they can be combined and composed to express rich requirements on requests.

+Thanks to its `Filter` system, warp provides these out of the box:
+* Path routing and parameter extraction
+* Header requirements and extraction
+* Query string deserialization
+* JSON and Form bodies
+* Static Files and Directories
+* Websockets
+* Access logging

 ## Example

 ```rust